petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/understanding-and-customizing-search-results-pages.md

 Great!
 You've set a custom filter widget that limits the search results to only display Job Listings web content in the Open Positions page.

-Next, you'll learn how to use Search Blueprints as another method for customizing search results.

 ## Conclusion

 Great job!
-Visitor's to Clarity's site now have a clear and simple way to search for content and filter through different Clarity products and content.
+Visitors to Clarity's site now have a clear and simple way to search for and filter through different products and content.
 Next, we'll turn our attention to Liferay blueprints to bring personalization and further customization to the search experience.

 Next Up: [Personalizing search experiences with blueprints](./personalizing-search-experiences-with-blueprints.md)